iov-one/docs/docs/weave/design/04-queries.md

 ### Weave Response Types

 Some queries return single responses, others multiple.
-Rather that some complex switch statement in either the client or the application, the simplest approach is to learn from other databases, and always return a `ResultSet`.
+Rather than build a complex switch statement in either the client or the application, the simplest approach is to learn from other databases, and always return a `ResultSet`.
 A higher-level client wrapper can provide nicer interfaces, but this provides a consistent format they can build on.

 - `Key`: {key\*}
 - `Value`: {value\*}